Tunisia: The Best Bet

 Ennahda activists, many of whom had been in jail since the 1980s and 1990s, began to rebuild the party’s organization.
 By 2005, Ennahda and several other opposition groups agreed to a joint platform of demands.
 In the deal, Ennahda committed itself to a multiparty democracy and to the progressive rights that Tunisian women by then enjoyed.

 As an organization, Ennahda did not play an important role in the December 2010 rebellion that drove Ben Ali from power.
 In the months that followed, however, its organization and financial resources made it the most effective party in Tunisia.
 Ennahda enjoyed name recognition, national grassroots structures, money, and credibility that no other party could equal.
 It rallied a broad base that stretched beyond religious voters to include social conservatives, human rights activists, and voters who saw Ennahda as a representative of Tunisian identity.
+This broad base allowed Ennahda to dominate the October, 2011 elections for a government that would prepare a new constitution.

 Islam and Democracy